zerocurrencycoin/ZDrop/README.md

 Current version hosted at [**zdrop.zeromachine.io**](http://zdrop.zeromachine.io/)

 Realtime Zero transaction visualizer written in HTML/Javascript.
-See and hear new transactions and blocks as they propagate through the Zero Network.
+See and hear new transactions as they propagate through the Zero Network.

 ### Building ###